 Q: Will my son or daughter be on a team of all Red Hook or Rhinebeck Players?

 A: The league constructs teams with a goal to make the teams as evenly matched as possible.
-The boundary charter of residence or school attended is not a part of the criteria for team creation.
+Residence nor school attended are criteria for team selection.

 Q: What gear does my player need?

 A: Sneakers or rubber/plastic baseball shoes, a glove, water, baseball pants in the upper divisions.
 If you chose to purchase a bat, please ensure it carries the “USA Baseball” certification.
 The league will provide each player a ball cap and shirt, and each team will have a bag of team gear (baseballs, catchers gear, bats, helmets).